 , where $\theta$ represents the basis and $x$ represents the state.
 Here, the adversary attempts to obtain the accurate models of $x_0x_1x_2$ from 3 CPUFs associated with the state value.
 Similarly to the strategy shown in BB84 encoding, the adversary performs a Split Attack on $x_0x_1x_2$ sequentially.
 The success probability of guessing bit is equivalent to the probability of distinguishing mixed states out of $\rho_x = \frac{1}{9}\sum_{\theta = 0}^{8} |x^\theta\rangle\langle x^\theta|$.
 We obtain the optimal $p_0, p_1$ and $p_2$ corresponding to guessing correctly $x_0, x_1$ and $x_2$ as

-More details of construction of MUBs and calculation of probabilities is given in Section~\ref{ap:mub8}.
-We simulate the modeling of XORPUFs under Split Attack in Figure \ref{fig:mub_k5}.
+More details of the construction of MUBs and the calculation of probabilities are given in Section~\ref{ap:mub8}.
+We simulate the modelling of XORPUFs under Split Attack in Figure \ref{fig:mub_k5}.

 It takes up to $10^6$ CRPs to model the underlying CPUFs accurately.
-The required number of CRPs to model the underlying $k=5$ CPUFs in 8-dimension encoding is the same as BB84 encoding with a less input space with 32 bits challenge size.
-In HLPUF authentication protocol, it means a longer usage period with the same hardware.
-However, the MUB in 8-dimension encoding setting (or high dimensions) requires multi-qubit gates on both server and client sides.
+The required number of CRPs to model the underlying $k=5$ CPUFs in 8-dimension encoding is the same as BB84 encoding with less input space with 32 bits challenge size.
+In the HLPUF authentication protocol, it means a longer usage period with the same hardware.
+However, the MUB in an 8-dimension encoding setting (or high dimensions) requires multi-qubit gates on both the server and client sides.
 Hence, there is a trade-off between the complexity of encoding and implementation effort.
-Furthermore, we should consider the imperfect quantum channels and measurements with HPUF setting.
-We leave these as one of our benchmarking work in the future.
+Furthermore, we should consider the imperfect quantum channels and measurements with the HPUF setting.
+We leave these as one of our benchmarking works in the future.